xtend-packages/rest-presenter/README.md

 - Simplified data transformation using our Presenter layer.
 - Built-in example filters and presenters for rapid API development.
 - Testing support to ensure reliability and stability.
+- Automating API creation from resources in Filament.
+- TypeScript auto-generation for API resource DTOs.

 ## Planned Features
-- Automating API creation from resources in packages like Filament.
 - Release of Sponsorware API Kits for comprehensive API integration.
 - Customisable kits providing a solid foundation for API development.
 - Future open-sourcing of full kits upon reaching sponsorship milestones.